Pulmonary hypertension

 • Left heart failure.

-• Left-sided heart valve disease such as mitral valve or aortic valve disease.
+• Left-sided heart valve disease, including mitral valve or aortic valve disease.

 Group 3: Pulmonary hypertension caused by lung disease